geoadmin/lib-py-logging-utilities/README.md

 The `HttpRequest` attributes that are converted can be configured using the `include_keys` and/or `exclude_keys` filter parameters.
 This can be useful if you want to limit the log data, for example if you don't want to log Authentication headers.

-The django framework adds sometimes an HttpRequest or socket object under `record.request` when logging.
-So if you decide to use the attribute name `request` for this filter, beware that you will need to handle the case where the attribute is of type `socket` separately, for example by filtering it out using the attribute type filter. (see example [Filter out attributes based on their types](#filter-out-attributes-based-on-their-types))
+:warning: The django framework adds sometimes an HttpRequest or socket object under `record.request` when logging.
+So if you decide to use the attribute name `request` for this filter, beware that you will need to handle the case where the attribute is of type `socket` separately, for example by filtering it out using the attribute type filter. (see example [Filter out LogRecord attributes based on their types](#filter-out-logrecord-attributes-based-on-their-types))

 ### Usage